 Morphine is usually only used for situations where a patient has severe pain.
 Why the hesitation?
 Well, morphine can have some serious side effects and is highly addictive.
 Like the Civil War example above, morphine has a history of being abused since it was first invented.

 How Does Morphine Work?

 When you take morphine, it first has to make its way into your bloodstream.
-From there, it crosses the blood-brain barrier so it can attach itself to the opioid receptors in your brain.
-These receptors make you feel an intense euphoria and work to help your body block out pain.
+From there, it crosses the blood-brain barrier to attach itself to the opioid receptors in your brain.
+These receptors make you feel an intense euphoria and work to help your body block out the pain.

 The Difference Between Heroin and Morphine

 Now that you know the main differences, let’s answer the most commonly asked questions on the difference between heroin and morphine.

 Which Drug is Stronger?

 One of the biggest differences between morphine and heroin is their strength.
 Heroin is three times stronger than morphine, which makes it more dangerous and addictive.
-Part of the reason why heroin is stronger is because the drug is semi-synthetic.
-In other words, there are other chemicals that are added to the poppy to make it stronger.
+Part of the reason heroin is stronger is that the drug is semisynthetic.
+In other words, other chemicals are added to the poppy to make it stronger.

 How Are These Drugs Taken?

 Back in the days of the Civil War, morphine was injected into the body.
-But now, the drug often comes in the form of a pill or suppository.
+But now, the drug often comes as a pill or suppository.
 On the other hand, heroin is still most commonly injected into the body.
 While both drugs contribute to the opioid epidemic, heroin addiction has caused an increase in transmitted diseases.